daattali/shinyjs/README.md

 </tr>
 <tr class="odd">
 <td><code>extendShinyjs</code></td>
-<td>Allows you to write your own JavaScript functions and use <code>shinyjs</code> to call them as if they were regular R code.
+<td>Allows you to write your own JavaScript functions and use {shinyjs} to call them as if they were regular R code.
 More information is available in the section “Calling your own JavaScript functions from R” below.</td>
 </tr>
 </tbody>
 </table>